 I wrote this book to help my son learn the difference between these two letters when his teacher told me he was having trouble telling them apart.
 It is a common mistake children just starting to read and write make and I wanted to find a fun way to help him remember which letter was which.
 With the encouragement from my husband and father, I self-published this story on Amazon and the book was so well received that I recently released a companion book, Minding p & q in 2020.

 Then there was the big moment, the crowning jewel pinned to my writer’s cap, and that was having an award winning book.
 I was approached back in December of 2018 by Litnet.com to participate in their Campus Romance Contest, for which I created the story…

 Someone To Watch Over Me

 This was my first time on this platform so I was starting completely from scratch felt a bit nerve-wracking, but once again I felt so blessed by the reaction I got from readers.
 The response to this novel was astounding.
 A month after posting the book it ranked # 1 in Romance, Young Adult and New Adult – College.
 I stayed at #1 for over a month.
 The book received over 267 comments touting how much my readers were in love with this story.

-I have now been short listed as of March 1st, 2019 and have recently been picked as on of the the 3 finalists to go to Portland Oregon, for the AWP Conference and book fair where Litnet will announce the winner of the Campus Romance Contest, on March 30th, 2019.
+On March 1st, 2019 I was picked as on of the the 3 finalists to go to Portland Oregon, for the AWP Conference and book fair where Litnet would announce the winner of the Campus Romance Contest.